Log Analytics and SIEM for Enterprise Security Operations and Threat Hunting

 The defining capabilities of log analytics solutions are:

-- Log Data Normalization - Various data sources tend to format their logs in different ways, so most log analytics solutions offer a means of normalizing log data such that a single unified index can be used for analysis.
+• Log Data Normalization - Most log analytics solutions offer a means of normalizing log data from different sources.
+That means a single unified index can be used for analysis.

-- Log Indexing, Storage, and Retention - Normalized log data must be indexed for rapid retrieval before it can be searched, queried, and analyzed.
+• Log Indexing, Storage, and Retention - Normalized log data must be indexed before it can be searched, queried, and analyzed.
 While log analytics solutions don’t offer the same level of real-time monitoring that SIEM tools do, they may offer more cost-effective long-term data storage.

-- Querying and Analytics - Log analytics tools allow security operations teams to run queries and perform security log analysis on indexed data to discover potential security threats and vulnerabilities.
+• Querying and Analytics - Log analytics tools allow security operations teams to run queries and perform security log analysis on indexed data to discover potential threats and vulnerabilities.

-- Visualization and Dashboarding - Just like with SIEM tools, log analytics solutions offer visualization and dashboarding features that make it easier for SecOps teams to consume data or report on the results of log analytics operations.
+• Visualization and Dashboarding - Just like with SIEM tools, log analytics solutions offer visualization and dashboarding features that make it easier for SecOps teams to consume data or create reports.

 Log analytics platforms are especially useful for forensic analysis and understanding how data moves across the network.
 Cybersecurity professionals can use these platforms to delve into events that may have happened days, weeks, or even months ago.

-SIEM tools and Log Analytics solutions have some different use cases and are actually complementary to each other when it comes to the critical function of enterprise cybersecurity.
+SIEM tools and Log Analytics solutions have some different use cases.
+They are complementary to each other when it comes to the critical function of enterprise cybersecurity.

 For each of the following use cases, we’ll review the benefits of each option and how teams can deploy both SIEM and Log Analytics for SecOps use cases.